Ohkawa: Good evening. I’m forever indebted to you (laughs).

 Ohkawa: For that reason, Lantis was the hardest one to portray in the second season.

-Ohkawa: He doesn’t have a place where he belong (laughs).
+Ohkawa: He doesn’t have a place where he belongs (laughs).

 Hirano: (laughs).
 After all, Lantis always walks down the hallway (laughs).
 Also, even if it is dangerous, he has to get out the castle wearing his cloak while standing at the cliff (laughs).